 Replacing a concrete patio with wood decking is generally straightforward.
 In most cases, you can build a decking over an existing concrete patio.
 However, there are cases where you may need to take a few extra steps to ensure the structural integrity of your new decking.

-When Can You Build Over An Existing Concrete?
+When Can You Build Over an Existing Concrete?

 Lastly, you can take out the concrete patio and work from there.
 In most cases, if not all, you don’t have to worry about damaging the foundation by removing the old concrete patio.

-If your patio is in excellent condition, you can directly build a wood deck over it.
+If your patio is in excellent condition, you can directly build a wood decking over it.
 You can hire professional contractors to do it for you.
 However, many homeowners choose to do it themselves to save on cost.
-If you plan to build yourself, here are the steps on how to do it.
+If you plan to build it yourself, here are the steps on how to do it.

 Once you have your deck frame, it’s now time to install the decking boards.
 There are several varieties of wood deck boards.
 Depending on the manufacturers, you can use either screws or nails to lay them down.
 In some instances, decking boards may have grooves, especially composite wood boards.
 Hidden fasteners are the only option for these types of decking boards.
-You will also have to put some gaps in-between the boards to account for expansion.
+You will also have to put some gaps in between the boards to account for expansion.

 Using Decking Board Tiles as an Alternative

 Besides building a frame and installing decking boards, another way to replace a concrete patio with decking.
 You can use decking tiles to cover your old concrete patio.
 Decking tiles come in various materials, such as wood, PVC, or composites.
 When using decking tiles, you don’t need to build a substructure or use screws.
 Instead, each tile locks in place with the other.